 Orlando Lewis was raised in St. Catherine, Jamaica.
 He is an undergraduate student studying computer software engineering at Florida State University.
-Orlando shared his passion to follow his dream and to especially inspire others along the way.
+Orlando shared his passion to follow his dream and especially inspire others along the way.
 All Orlando wants to do is to motivate people to take hold of their dreams, especially through the benefits of studying abroad.
-If you have not read his first interview, take a look over on our We Study page.
+If you have not read his first interview, take a look.

 For the last year, Orlando has been working at Florida State University’s College of Fine Arts.
 He is the only web developer in charge of their website.
 Orlando developed a WordPress plugin while working at the college.
 The plugin makes editing and mapping courses to degrees more conducive for the Art Department.
 After experiencing the benefits of studying abroad, Orlando is ready to take on his next challenge.